 The Liability Shift

-Since October 1, 2015, if a guest uses a counterfeit or stolen chip-enabled payment card in a card-present transaction at your business, and you do not use an EMV card reader to process the payment, you may be liable for the chargeback and any related claims.
+Since October 1, 2015, if a guest uses a counterfeit or stolen chip-enabled payment card, and you do not use an EMV card reader to process the payment, you may be liable for the chargeback and any related claims.

 To reduce your liability risk, consider upgrading your software and card readers to support EMV: a fraud-reducing technology that can help protect your business from financial loss if a criminal uses a counterfeit or stolen payment card in your restaurant.